rikivolks/Speeduino-Esp8266-wifi/README.md

 # Speeduino-Esp8266-wifi
 Wifi On Speeduino Poject

+Here is how to use an esp8266 wifi with a Speeduino ECU on Mega 2560.
+You need esp-01 or esp-12 (D1 Mini TYPE-C/MICRO ESP8266) you can ckeck on Aliexpress many clones is selling

+Mego ok stm32 done

 For serial 3  i dont have tested (relply please)

 For serial 1 you need to change resistor 220 for 1k on tx rx on mega pro or mega ch340 clone